 Best Big Game Caliber: How to Choose the Best Big Game Cartridge for North American Hunting

 If you’ve ever spent any time in a deer camp, you know that the virtues of certain hunting cartridges are hotly debated among serious big-game hunters.
-Modern shooters have access to hundreds of capable cartridges, and every big game hunter is convinced that the one he uses is the absolute best.
+Modern shooters have access to hundreds of capable cartridges, and every big game hunter is convinced the one he uses is the absolute best.

 Because hunters are awfully opinionated, this article won’t completely settle this age-old argument.
 What it will do is outline the best big-game cartridges in current production, so you can make an informed decision about which one will work best for you.